nicolasnascimento/SwiftAirtable/README.md

 ## Soucery

-Optionally you can use Sourcery to automatically generate the AirtableObject protocol
+Optionally you can use Sourcery (https://github.com/krzysztofzablocki/Sourcery) to automatically generate the AirtableObject protocol implementation

 ## License